imagobea/hello-foundry-hello-ethernaut/script/ethernaut/05-token/Token.md

 :green_circle: **Complete**!

-NB: This example lacks a script because of the different Solidity versions!
+NB: This example lacks script because of the different Solidity versions!